Defence Stores Staff and Quartermasters – November 1911

 MT Stores – 1939-1963

-The Royal New Zealand Army Ordnance Corps (RNZAOC) and its predecessor’s primary storekeeping responsibility was providing Clothing, Camp Equipment, Ammunition, Arms and Accessories to New Zealand’s Military Forces.
-From the Second World War, the technical nature of military Storekeeping evolved to include various military equipment such as vehicles, communications equipment, and mechanical plant.
-These new types of equipment were utilised in copious quantities, and all required accessories and a complex range of repair parts to keep them operational.
-To provide a comprehensive and optimal measure of control from 1963, RNZAOC Stores Sections were raised as part of Royal New Zealand Electrical and Mechanical Engineer (RNZEME) workshops.
-The Stores Sections were complimented by the standing up of the Auto Parts trade in 1965.
-This article provides an introductory overview of how the Motor Transport Branch (MT Branch) and the RNZAOC managed Motor Transport Stores (MT Stores) from 1939 to 1963.
+The Royal New Zealand Army Ordnance Corps (RNZAOC) and its predecessors were responsible for crucial storekeeping duties, ensuring the supply of Clothing, Camp Equipment, Ammunition, Arms, and Accessories to New Zealand’s Military Forces.
+As the Second World War unfolded, the complexity of military storekeeping transformed dramatically, encompassing a wide array of military equipment, including vehicles, communications gear, and mechanical plant.
+These new assets were deployed in massive numbers and necessitated many accessories and intricate repair parts to keep them operational.
+To streamline control and provide an optimal system, the RNZAOC implemented significant measures in 1963.
+They established RNZAOC Stores Sections within the Royal New Zealand Electrical and Mechanical Engineer (RNZEME) workshops.
+In addition, the Auto Parts trade was initiated in 1965, reinforcing the overall process.
+This article offers an enlightening and sweeping overview of how the Motor Transport Branch (MT Branch) and the RNZAOC effectively managed Motor Transport Stores (MT Stores) from 1939 to 1963.

 New Zealand Temporary Staff.
 Robert McKie Collection